Vocale AI Architecture Map

 Complete Call Flow: End to End

-CUSTOMER YEASTAR PBX LIVEKIT SIP OUR AGENT SUPABASE DB Dials +39-055-1001 SIP INVITE (called=1001) + unique Call-ID + SDP Creates LiveKit Room Dispatch agent to Room room metadata has called_number lookup_org_by_sip_number NEW org_id + number_config get_tenant_config(org_id) prompts, language, tools create_sip_session(org_id) Agent answers call Two-way audio (RTP via PBX, WebRTC via LiveKit) RAG + Customer DB scoped to org_id namespace Hangs up SIP BYE Room closes Session ended + log
+CUSTOMER YEASTAR PBX LIVEKIT SIP OUR AGENT SUPABASE DB Dials +39-055-1001 Incoming Call Request + unique call ID + audio setup info Creates LiveKit Room Start AI Agent in Room room carries the dialed number Which business owns this number?
+NEW Business ID + number settings Load this business's settings Agent script, language, tools Start call session for this business Agent answers call Two-way audio (RTP via PBX, WebRTC via LiveKit) Knowledge Base + Customer Data only this business's data Hangs up SIP BYE Room closes Session ended + log

 Reading This Diagram